thgoebel/internet-prices/README.md

 the connectivity of the ISP towards other ASes (good peering and internet exchange capacity), or the quality of customer support.

-Please let me know if there is any data that I missed!
+Please let me know if there is any base price data that I missed!

 ## Usage